 in a home-like setting.

-On the last Wednesday of each month, The Rev. Jeff Ward, along with volunteers, celebrates a brief Eucharistic service as part of the regular clergy rotation.
+On the last Wednesday of each month, The Rev. Jeff Ward, along with volunteers, celebrates a brief Eucharistic service for residents of The Waterford Long Term Care Residence as part of the regular clergy rotation.

 PWRDF strives to be a part of the outreach ministry of every Canadian Anglican parish and an expression for all Anglicans of their baptismal covenant to strive for justice and peace and to respect the dignity of every human being.

-A few times a year our members supply, prepare and serve Saturday breakfast at Kerr Street Ministries.
+A few times each year, our parishioners supply, prepare and serve Saturday breakfast at Kerr Street Ministries.

 Located in Oakville, Ian Anderson House, Ontario's first in-resident cancer hospice offers, without charge, quality end-of-life palliative care in a home-like setting to individuals diagnosed with terminal cancer and a limited life expectancy.